isomerpages/nyp-wpl/_framework/00-national-workplace-learning-framework.md

 ### **STRATEGY**
 ***Strategic Considerations for Competency Development***

-The company is aware of the competencies it needs in order to achieve its corporate goals and be successful.
+The organisation is aware of the competencies it needs in order to achieve its goals and be successful.
-The essential competencies for the company are identified and validated and measures are defined.
+The essential competencies for the organisation are identified and validated and measures are defined.

 <div class="row">
     <div class="col is-6">